Inocence/Hcola/README.md

 index.py // start instance
 ```
 ## Usage
-if you wanna add test data to mysql, first, you should create a file, and make a class.
+If you wanna add test data to mysql, first, you should create a file, and make a class.
  for example, filename is  **add_test_data.py** , class should be **AddTestData**, finally, you should write a **run()** function in the class. **dev** is mysql envinonment, and you can configure it in **conf/db.py**
 ```
 python index.py add_test_data.py dev
 ```
-if you wanna generate API document, you just run the command. **-r** is use for refresh mysql data which will be use for showing in doc website. if you do not use **-r**, it just request APIs, and never refresh the document data.
+If you wanna generate API document, you just run the command. **-r** is use for refresh mysql data which will be use for showing in doc website. if you do not use **-r**, it just request APIs, and never refresh the document data.
 ```
 python index.py doc.py -r
 ```